Introduction :

 1. Amazon's smartphone:

 In 2014, Amazon attempted to enter the smartphone market with a massive investment of over $83 million.
-However, despite its efforts, the product failed to captivate the public.
-Its high price, limited availability in the United States, fierce competition, and unconvincing 3D features contributed to its resounding failure.
+However, despite its efforts, the product failed to capture the public's attention.
+Its high price, limited availability in the United States, fierce competition, and underwhelming 3D features contributed to its resounding failure.

 2. Danone skin yogurt:

-In 2007, Danone launched Essensis, a cosmetic yogurt promising benefits for the skin.
-Despite a considerable investment in the launch, the brand failed to convince consumers, in particular due to the lack of scientific evidence regarding its claimed benefits.
+In 2007, Danone Essensis launched a cosmetic yogurt promising skin benefits.
+Despite a considerable investment in the launch, the brand failed to convince consumers, largely due to a lack of scientific evidence regarding its purported benefits.

 3. Heinz purple ketchup